 It’s important to know the difference, and to know which type of reality check you should be using.
 If you don’t know how a reality check works, it’s essentially where you test your reality and use your mind or your body to work out whether you’re dreaming or not.
 There are more details to how this process works and we’ve covered the science of how it works, but that’s all you need to know for now.

-It’s easy to group ‘reality checks’ sa the same thing, but there are two very distinct different ways of doing it..
+It’s easy to group ‘reality checks’ as the same thing, but there are two very distinct different ways of doing it.

 Physical reality checks